LudoviKush/TradingView-Indicators/Others/README.md

 This indicator is an improvement of the classic RSI and shows BUY/SELL signals
 Note: It shouldn't be used solely but matched with others indicators for confirmation.

+## MACD+BB
+This indicator, as the name suggest is an aggregation of the two indicators MACD (Moving Average Convergence Divergence) and BB (Bollinger Bands)

 ## Trendlines_breaks
 This indicator automatically draws bullish/bearish trendlines to forecast where the price can move next.